valb3r/flowable-bpmn-intellij-plugin/README.md

 # Key features

-1. BPMN process editing - adding/removing elements, changing their properties, undo/redo, bulk drag-n-drop, bulk removal of elements
+1. BPMN process editing (BPMN modeler) - adding/removing elements, changing their properties, undo/redo, bulk drag-n-drop, bulk removal of elements
 1. Code navigation - jump from `Delegate Expression` or `Class` property directly to bean/function/class in code
 1. IntelliJ refactorings propagation to backing XML file of the process (i.e. rename bean)
 1. Jump from an element to the underlying XML